 This article explores best practices in student services for Student Service Members and Veterans (SSM/V) learners at a Midwestern state comprehensive university (SCU.)
 The Military Learner Academic Success Perception Survey (MLASPS) was administered to a small but targeted cohort population of SSM/V’s enrolled in a customized Associate of Applied Science (AAS) program through the institution’s new centralized student support center for SSM/V’s.
 The research team collected data related to the enrolled students’ perceived academic preparedness, student service needs, and academic motivation.
 Results informed the center about how to best serve SSM/V’s in persisting through graduation.
 Results may also be valuable for other universities in the early phases of launching military-student initiatives and partnerships.
 Additionally, this research contributes to the literature surrounding academic motivation and retention/persistence of the SSM/V population and adds to the literature on the Academic Motivation Scale – College Version AMS-C28 survey instrument.

-Kastle, Seth D.; Fox, Brendon; McRay, Jeni; and Haley Moon
+Kastle, Seth D.; Fox, Brendon; and McRay, Jeni

 "Supporting the Student Service Member and Veteran Population as Learners: An Exploratory Study of Academic Motivation and Best Practices in Student Services at a State Comprehensive University,"